waylaidwanderer/gemini-plays-pokemon-public/notepad.md

     - **(from puzzle_solver_agent - Turn 210894) Hypothesis 3:** The Escape Rope item is scripted to function differently within Mt.
 Moon, acting as a warp to the central B2F area instead of the cave entrance.

 # V. Self-Assessment Findings
-- **(Turn 209210):** Lapsed in immediacy, exhibited confirmation bias, and failed to verify game state after tool use.
-- **(Turn 209672):** Made an untested assumption about search area, a tool failed repeatedly, and used inconsistent map markers.
-- **(Turn 209979):** Lapsed in immediate maintenance, fixated on the 'Dig' hypothesis for over 100 turns (confirmation bias), and created a flawed tool (`clear_map_markers_by_emoji`).
-Pivoting strategy to address this.
-- **(Turn 210339):** Hallucinated my location for multiple turns, leading to wasted actions.
-Failed to document tile mechanics.
-Identified redundant map markers and inefficient manual processes (flying, marker cleanup) that should be automated.
-Re-prioritizing tool development and committing to more rigorous verification of game state.
-- **(Turn 210442):** Notepad's tile mechanics section was incomplete and automation backlog was out of date.
-Failed to mark defeated trainers on current map.
-Addressed all issues immediately.
+- **(Turn 210956):** Failed to perform mandatory self-assessment on time (due at turn 210799), a critical lapse in discipline.
+Made a manual pathing error by misreading map data, reinforcing the need to rely on automated tools.
+Acknowledged recurring system-level input drops in battle menus and the necessity of retrying failed navigation attempts.
-- **(Turn 210749):** Failed to immediately fix `select_move_in_battle` tool after first malfunction, leading to getting stuck in battle loops.
-Exhibited confirmation bias by repeatedly trying to select 'SURF' when the equally effective 'ROCK THROW' was already selected and the menu was unresponsive to navigation.
-Incomplete documentation of tile mechanics.
-Goals were too method-oriented.
-Addressed all immediately.
+- **(Turn 211006):** Failed to immediately fix `select_move_in_battle` tool after its first failure, leading to getting stuck in battle loops.
+This was a critical lapse in adhering to the immediate maintenance directive.

 # VI.
 Automation Strategy
 - **Battle:** Use `comprehensive_battle_agent` for high-stakes battles.
 Use `select_move_in_battle` for standard move selection.
 - **Navigation:** Use `automated_path_navigator` for single-map pathfinding.
 Use `master_navigator_agent` for complex, multi-map navigation.
-- **Tool Development Note:** I need to observe the Fly map screen to gather layout data before I can build the `fly_to_city` tool.
-- **Future Development:**
+- **Future Development Pipeline:**
-    - Create a `fly_to_city` tool after observing the Fly map layout.
+    - A `fly_to_city` tool (requires observing the Fly map layout first).
-    - Create a 'Lead Pokémon Advisor' agent to suggest the best lead for an area based on known wild Pokémon.
+    - A 'Lead Pokémon Advisor' agent to suggest the best lead for an area based on known wild Pokémon.
-    - Create a tool to automate simple wild battles (e.g., against Zubat/Geodude in Mt.
+    - A tool to automate simple wild battles (e.g., against Zubat/Geodude in Mt.
 Moon).

 # VII.
 Game & Tile Mechanics
 - **Ground/Grass:** Standard traversable terrain.
 Grass can trigger wild encounters.